-Ask yourself this question: Why are artists a subscription service?
+Why are artists a subscription service?
 To chisel the sculpture of David, Michelangelo took over three years.
-Is a month the timescale in which a ceiling mural is painted?
-Or for a book to be written, a video game developed?
+Can a ceiling mural be painted, a novel written, or a video game developed in a month?

 It is telling that Patreon does not allow a creator to disable indefinitely his billing.
 The billing of Patrons re-enables itself each month to siphon the maximum amount of money from people in the name of “supporting the arts.”